jportela/www-joaoportela/blog/2020/05/react-native-isolation-storybook-expo-workspaces.md

 ### Setting up Expo to play nicely with Yarn Workspaces

-By default Expo doesn't work well with Yarn Workspaces.
+By default, Expo doesn't work well with Yarn Workspaces.
 [The following steps](https://github.com/expo/expo/tree/master/packages/expo-yarn-workspaces) are needed for them to work:

 Install `expo-yarn-workspaces` on your `app/`.